 In connection with the modifications and terminations of the Debtors' benefit plans and the statutory assumption by the PBGC of certain obligations under those plans to the beneficiaries thereunder, the PBGC has filed priority Claims totaling approximately \$203 million.
 Such Claims are for pension plan minimum funding obligations under ERISA.
 The PBGC also has filed unsecured Claims totaling approximately \$2.45 billion for pension plan unfunded benefit liabilities under ERISA.
 Because the PBGC has asserted these amounts on a joint and several basis against each of the Debtors, the aggregate amount of the PBGC's Claims in the Chapter 11 Cases exceeds \$13 billion, although the PBGC would be limited to a single recovery in any distribution.
 The PBGC also has asserted certain other unliquidated and/or contingent Claims against the Debtors for pension-related liabilities.
-The Debtors believe that the PBGC is entitled to priority treatment for less than \$10 million of its Claims and that, as a practical matter in the circumstances of the Chapter 11 Cases, the PBGC is not entitled to distributions on a joint and several basis.
+The Debtors believe thatPursuant to the Plan, the PBGC is entitled to priority shall receive as treatment for less than \$10 million of its Claims and that, as a practical matter, Cash in the circumstances of the Chapter 11 Cases, amount of \$13.5 million, an unsecured promissory note in the PBGC is not entitled to distributions amount of \$10 million, issued by Reorganized USAI and guaranteed by Reorganized Group, payable on a joint and several basis.
 The Debtors also are determining whether they have a basis for objecting to the PBGC's Claims on grounds that they have been calculated improperly.
-There can be no assurance that Debtors' positions on these issues would prevail in litigation with the PBGC, however.
+There canseventh anniversary of the Effective Date, which note shall bear interest at a rate of 6% per annum, and seventy percent (70%) of the Unsecured Creditors Stock, or such other treatment as shall be no assurance that Debtors' positions on these issues would prevail in litigation with agreed by the PBGC, howeverparties or ordered by the Bankruptcy Court.